coveooss/SIGIR-ecom-data-challenge/README.md

 * [Giovanni Cassani](https://giovannicassani.github.io/) - Tillburg University
 * [Bingqing Yu](https://www.linkedin.com/in/bingqing-christine-yu/) - Coveo

-The authors wish to thank Coveo's legal team for supporting our research and believing in this data sharing initiative; special thanks to [Luca Bigon](https://www.linkedin.com/in/bigluck/) and [Patrick John Chia](https://www.linkedin.com/in/patrick-john-chia-b0a34019b/) for help in data collection and preparation.
+The authors wish to thank Richard Tessier and the entire Coveo's legal team, for supporting our research and believing in this data sharing initiative; special thanks to [Luca Bigon](https://www.linkedin.com/in/bigluck/) and [Patrick John Chia](https://www.linkedin.com/in/patrick-john-chia-b0a34019b/) for help in data collection and preparation.